EdenRidgway/XY-Wifi-Clock/Readme.md

   * Change the device name, timezone and various display options
   * Change brightness based on the time of day
   * Setup up to 7 alarms (to be activated on selected days)

+###  Changes from Fork of EdenRidgway XY-Wifi-Clock Project

+The main change is to enable use of the DS1307 real-time clock chip.
+This allows the clock to be used when a wifi connection is unavailable.

+Other changes are:
+* Add long-press functionality to the UP and DOWN buttons.
+Long-pressing the UP button displays the current date.
+Long-pressing the DOWN button displays currently enabled alarms.
+Alarms that will occur later today or tomorrow blink twice.
+* Use the two LEDs on the top of the clock board.
+The blue LED indicates a successful connection to a WiFi network.
+The red LED displays NTP connection status.
+If a successful NTP time fetch has occurred, the LED will light continuously.
+If NTP is unavailable or has failed a periodic update, the LED will blink.
+* Add an alarm buzzer.
+If selected on the config page, the buzzer will sound at the alarm time.
+It will turn off if the web config page is fetched by a browser.
+It will also turn off if an external alarm silence switch is installed.
+The silence switch is a momentary normally open pushbutton that is connected between the KEY pad on the small 90 degree daughter board and ground.
+Finally, the buzzer will turn off after a 5 minute timeout.
+* Add an external AM/PM LED.
+The "dots" on the clock display aren't that great for displaying AM/PM, as talked about in the EdenRidgway project discussion.
+The rightmost dot would be ideal, but it doesn't appear to be connected on the PWB.
+An external LED can be added between the PIN2 pad and ground.
+The drive for the LED is one of the pulse-width modulated outputs of the ESP8285.
+The duty cycle of the pulse is varied when the display brightness changes, so the external LED brightness varies.
+* The number of alarms was changed from 6 to 7 so as to be able to have a unique alarm for each day of the week.
+* The possible brightness levels was changed from 7 to 8.
+* The web config page has more options for clock format, date format, alarm sound, auto-brightness enable and individual alarm enable.
+* A new file, XY-Wifi-Clock.h was added that allows for changing various constants used in the program.
+Read the comments to see what can be modified.

+Using the DS1307 clock chip changes the way the clock works.
+Previously, the clock had to have a wifi connection to work.
+Now it doesn't.
+The clock always tries to connect to wifi at power-up, but only for 15 seconds.
+If wifi can't connect, the clock chip time is used.
+The 15 second time can be changed in the XY-Wifi-Clock.h file.
+Whenever a successful NTP clock update occures, the clock chip time is reset.
+Note that a CR927 battery must be installed for the clock to maintain time without power.

+On
+e other change is to easily allow changing the wifi connection.
+If you hold the SET button down for 5 seconds during power-up, the currently saved wifi connection is erased and the XY-Clock hotspot is activated.
+Accessing the hotspot at 192.168.4.1 allows you to pick a new wifi connection.
+The display will show a count-down from 5 to 1, and then will display "conn".

 ## Possible Future Changes